alloylovemath/data_science_leanring/statistics/3_regression/6_linear_regression.md

 **Log-Likelihood**:
 Usually, we apply the OLS method to do the regression.
 However there is another way -- MLE.
-The Log-Likelihood in the regression outcome shows the esitimator of the variance of the residuals, which is:
+The Log-Likelihood in the regression outcome shows value of the log likelihood function.
+And the esitimator of the variance of the residuals,
+is:

 $$
 E(\sigma^{2}) = \frac{SS_{\text{res}}}{n}.